drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember to periodically run `brew update` and `brew upgrade` on trusted, secure networks to install software updates.

-According to [Homebrew/brew/blob/master/share/doc/homebrew/Analytics.md](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/Analytics.md), Homebrew will start logging user behaviour through Google Analytics.
+According to [Homebrew's Anonymous Aggregate User Behaviour Analytics](https://github.com/Homebrew/brew/blob/master/docs/Analytics.md), Homebrew has begun gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.

-The documentation says the user can opt-out by including an environment variable `HOMEBREW_NO_ANALYTICS=1`.
-Include that on your `.bashrc`or `.zshrc`.
+To opt out of Homebrew's analytics, you can set `export HOMEBREW_NO_ANALYTICS=1` in your environment or shell rc file, or use `brew analytics off`

 ## DNS